If you’re looking for an affordable alternative to cable or fiber internet, Verizon 5G Home Internet has emerged as a leading option to consider.

 I compare the two services in this related article.

-Verizon 5G Home Internet is offering special deals to get people to switch.
+Verizon 5G Home Internet is offering special deals and perks to get people to switch.

 I mentioned a few of the offers earlier in this article.
-The most valuable discount is a 50% price break on internet service for people who have a mobile phone plan with Verizon.
+The most valuable discount is the price break on internet service for people who have a mobile phone plan with Verizon.

 Other discounts and perks vary depending on the internet plan you choose: 5G Home or 5G Home Plus.